utkarshware/My_Portfolio_website/README.md

 - If no image is provided, project cards expand to a full-width text layout with GitHub-only buttons.
 - If `PORTFOLIO_DATA.projects` is empty, the section shows a friendly reminder pointing back to `data.js`.
 - Social icons: simple SVGs rendered as images next to the hero content.
-- Hero portrait: loads from `profile.photo`; if omitted, a decorative orbit animation displays instead.
+- Hero portrait: loads from `profile.photo`, layered over `assets/images/placeholder-1.svg`; if omitted, a decorative orbit animation displays instead.

 ---